 My research concerns the history of early modern philosophy with an emphasis on theories of causation and the empiricist tradition.

-At present, my work in early modern philosophy is concentrated around the concept of activity or causal efficacy.
+At present, my work in early modern philosophy focuses on the concept of activity or causal efficacy.
 This concept serves many different roles.
 Philosophers in the seventeenth and eighteenth centuries either utilize this concept in developing a theory of causation or they argue that it should be expunged from such a theory.
-Other philosophers take the concept of activity to be important for understanding the nature of mind or of substance more generally.
-With the aim entering more fully into these complex issues, I have been interested in what early modern thinkers take themselves to mean by activity as well as what justification they take themselves to have for attributing activity to certain items in the world: God, ourselves, causes, and various ordinary and celestial objects.
+Other philosophers take the concept of activity to be vital for understanding the nature of mind or of substance more generally.
+And there is considerable disagreement, even among those philosophers who accept the intelligibility of this concept, about which entities possess causal power and about which entities are altogether bereft of the capacity to initiate change.
+With the aim entering more fully into these complex issues, I have been interested in what early modern thinkers take themselves to mean by activity as well as what justification they take themselves to have for either attributing or denying activity to certain items in the world such as God, ourselves, material objects, and celestial bodies.

 When I am neither teaching nor leafing through early modern texts, I enjoy bird watching, skipping rocks, and taking nature walks with my wife and two children.